AEYCEN/ArkCulator/README.md

     Enter the respective number or the name of the weapon (e.g. `4` or `grenade` for grenades)

+> [!NOTE]
-> ℹ️ If you selected the tek rifle, it will proceed to ask you of what quality it is.
+> If you selected the tek rifle, it will proceed to ask you of what quality it is.
 Questioned is the percentage of damage.
 For a normal tek rifle just enter `100`.

 3. What type of Structure you want to destroy?